ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 {"jsonrpc":"2.0","id":1,"result":"0xd3c216ac85648b2da900"}
 ```

 And there you have it!
-We've transferred 1000 _LEVM_ from our Safe to address `0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC`.
+We've transferred 1000 _LEVM_ from our Safe to address, `0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC`.

-### Calling other Functions
+### Other Functions
 As long as you have the ABI for a contract, you can apply the workflow outlined above to call other functions.

 For instance, if we wanted to approve a spend, we would create a transaction json file with the necessary data such as the example below.